omarsha157/learn/doc.md

 tag-symbol - for coloring html tags tag-symbol::before and tag-symbol::after - to give "<" and ">" for tag-symbol
-code-out - to give background color to code output
+code-out - to give background color to code output anchor-color-unset - remove font color of a tags

 # SASS variables

 body-color - font color for body tag(global)

-nav-bgColor - font color for nav tag(nav) nav-color - background color for nav tag(nav)
+nav-bgColor - font color for nav tag(global) nav-color - background color for nav tag(global)

 anchortag-color - font color for anchor tag(global)